Please read the club guidelines carefully. These exist to ensure that everyone is safe and can enjoy classes in a supportive environment.

 - Do not teach anything learned at the York School of Defence to anyone outside of class without permission of the head coach.

-- Consent to having photographs taken whilst training and during club related activities including social events.
+- By attending classes you consent to having photographs taken whilst training and during club related activities including social events.
 (You can request to have your face and/or body blurred out of any images that will be released publicly).

-- We generally expect students to be looking to purchase their own equipment (generally a mask and light gloves) within six months of joining the club.
+- We generally expect students to be looking to purchase their own equipment (generally a mask, light gloves, and groin protection (if required) or similar PPE depending upon the class you attend) within six months of joining the club.
 Please check with the head coach before buying anything!
 Don’t rush straight into buying swords, your first purchase should always be a suitable fencing mask and gloves.

 - There are safeguarding and reporting policies available on the school website and you must agree to abide by them to train with the YSD.